srikarnadella/RandomStuff/README.md

 # RandomStuff
-Just some random pieces of code I made
+Just some random pieces of code I wrote